Age of candidacy: Iraq

-The Iraqi constitution states that a person must be at least 40 years old to run for president and 35 years old to be Prime Minister.
+The Iraqi constitution states that a person must be at least 40 years old to run for president and 35 years old to be prime minister.
 Until 2019, the electoral law set the age limit at 30 years old for candidates to run for the Council of Representatives.
 However, the new Iraqi Council of Representatives Election Law (passed in 2019, yet to be enacted) lowered the age limit to 28.

 Ireland

 The 1937 Constitution of Ireland requires the President to be at least 35 and members of the Oireachtas (legislature) to be 21.
 Members of the European Parliament for Ireland must also be 21.
 Members of local authorities must be 18, reduced from 21 in 1973.
 The 1922–1937 Constitution of the Irish Free State required TDs (members of the Dáil, lower house) to be 21, whereas Senators had to be 35 (reduced to 30 in 1928).
+At the 1987 general election, the High Court ruled that a candidate (Hugh Hall) was eligible who reached the minimum age after the date of nomination but before the date of election.
 The Thirty-fifth Amendment of the Constitution Bill 2015 proposed to lower the presidential age limit to 21.
 However, this proposal was rejected by 73% of the voters.